J4NN0/socket/README.md

 # TCP
 An example with a client and server using TCP connections.

+The client connects to a server, send a message and terminate.

 # TCP select
 An example with a client and server using TCP connections in which client wait server response for a while.